opentdf/otdfctl/docs/man/policy/kas-grants/_index.md

 | -             | Bob      | -             | Alice    | AND   |

 > [!NOTE]
-> Any KAS Grants to attributes of different definitions or namespaces will be `AND` splits.
+> Any KAS Grants to attributes across different definitions or namespaces will be `AND` splits.